Human Rights Committee Faults Kyrgyzstan for Death in Custody

 James Goldston, executive director of the Open Society Justice Initiative, said:

 “This ruling underlines the responsibility of all states to protect those in custody from harm, not only from police and guards, but from other detainees.
-We look forward to the effective implementation of this decision, including the payment of reparations to Ernazarov’s family.
+We look forward to the effective implementation of this decision, including the payment of reparations to Enazarov’s family.
 We urge Kyrgyzstan to take the needed steps to ensure effective state control over all places of detention, and to establish an independent mechanism for investigating reported abuses.”

-Kyrgyzstan was given six months to implement the Ernazarov decision and inform the UN about actions taken.
+Kyrgyzstan was given six months to implement the Enazarov decision and inform the UN about actions taken.
 This is the second death-in-custody ruling against Kyrgyzstan from the HRC in response to complaints submitted on the victims’ behalf by the Justice Initiative.
 In September 2011 the Human Rights Committee found Kyrgyzstan responsible for the death in police custody of Tashkenbai Moidunov, and for similarly failing to carry out a proper investigation.